It’s no wonder mothers are burning out bigger than ever.

 First off – I am the biggest hypocrite.
 Let me lay it all down on the table!

-I used to be very goal-oriented, especially when I was a new mama just 3 short years ago.
+I used to be very goal-oriented, especially when I was a new mom just five short years ago.

-But since suffering badly from burnout last year following the birth of our second baby, I accept that I’ll NEVER achieve the goals I’d set myself no matter how hard I worked.
+But since suffering badly from burnout a few years back following the birth of our second baby, I accept that I’ll NEVER achieve the goals I’d set for myself no matter how hard I worked.

-Under my husband’s orders, we went away for a week’s break in Wales, and I just stopped.
+Under my husband’s orders, we left for a week’s break in Wales, and I just stopped.

-I cancelled my clients.
+I canceled my clients.
 Ended my well-being coaching career.
 Stopped marketing.
 Shut down social media.

-Eventually, I shredded the ‘good girl’ exterior I’d been living my entire life because I discovered how much better life was without it.
+Eventually, I shredded the ‘good girl’ exterior I’d lived my entire life because I discovered how much better life was without it.

 Ditched working full-time while mothering full-time (it’s impossible, so don’t try it).